5 of the top-performing corrosion-resistant materials

 Copper also plays a key role in manufacturing parts for renewable energy systems.
 Since copper is such an excellent thermal and electrical conductor, systems powered by copper transmit energy more efficiently and with a lesser environmental impact.

 Metals aren’t the only corrosion-resistant materials available.
-Polypropylene, one of the most popular plastics in the manufacturing industry, is also one of the most corrosion-resistant plastics.
+Polypropylene, one of the most popular plastics in the manufacturing industry and is an especially common plastic for producing car parts.
+It’s also one of the most corrosion-resistant plastics.

 This thermoplastic polymer resin has been nicknamed the “steel of the plastic industry” for its toughness, ability to withstand high levels of physical pressure, and resistance to a wide range of corrosive elements such as oil, solvents, water, bacteria, and more.
 High-density polypropylene (HDPE) offers higher tensile strength and an increased working temperature range.